Albert Krauss

 Albert Krauss (sometimes shown as Albert Kraus) was a luger who competed from the 1930s to the 1950s for three countries.

+Career

 He won three bronze medals in the men's doubles for Czechoslovakia at the European luge championships (1934, 1937, 1939).
 After World War II, Krauss won a bronze medal in the men's singles event for Austria at the 1952 European luge championships in Garmisch-Partenkirchen, West Germany.
 Three years later, he won a silver medal in the same event for West Germany at the European championships in Hahnenklee.